GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Conclusions

 \section{Conclusions}

-We introduce GD-VAEs for learning representations of nonlinear dynamics on latent spaces having general geometry and topology.
-By accommodating general topologies, our methods facilitate obtaining more parsimonious representations of nonlinear dynamical systems and enhancing training of encoders and decoders by restricting responses to smaller subsets of latent codes and on lower dimensional spaces.
-We characterized how our methods perform in practice for learning representations for the nonlinear dynamics of PDEs arising in physics, including Burgers' equations and reaction-diffusion systems, and for constrained mechanical systems.
-Our introduced methods for incorporating geometric and topological information present opportunities to simplify model representations, aid in interpretability, and enhance robustness of predictions in data-driven learning methods.
-The GD-VAEs can be used to obtain representations for use with diverse types of learning tasks involving dynamics.
+We introduced GD-VAEs for learning representations of nonlinear dynamics on manifold latent spaces having general topologies and geometries.
+The methods allow for learning representations with prescribed geometric properties which can be used to help enhance the robustness of dynamical predictions, yield more interpretable results, or provide further insights into the underlying mechanisms generating observed behaviors.
+The methods also allow for leveraging qualitative information and analysis of dynamical systems for use in data-driven learning.
+We performed several benchmark studies to validate and characterize the methods.
+This included making comparisons of GD-VAEs with POD, DMD, and more conventional AEs.
+Our results indicate how the non-linear approximation properties of neural networks combined with geometric inductive biases can be used to help improve the reductions of representations and the accuracy of predictions and reconstructions.
+We also presented results for constrained mechanical systems, and the non-linear dynamics of parameterized PDEs, Burgers' equations, and reaction-diffusion systems.
+The results indicate some of the ways geometric and topological information present opportunities to simplify model representations, aid in interpretability, and enhance robustness of predictions.
+The GD-VAEs can be used to obtain representations for diverse types of learning tasks involving dynamics.